jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/17-home-page-1.png">
 </details>

-18. As a user, I want to view how many likes a post has so that i can gauge how popular a post is.
+18. As a user, I want to view how many likes a post has so that I can gauge how popular a post is.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |